ohir/toggler/README.md

-**Toggler** is a state machine register able to orchestrate state transitions, validation, and finally to pass notifications of a just commited state change.
+**Toggler** is an observable state machine register.
+It orchestrates state transitions, validation, and finally it may notify observers of a just commited state change.

 **Toggler** instance may keep up to 52 boolean values (bits, flags, items) that can be manipulated one by one or in concert.